Introduction to Design Pattern in Java

 5. Prototype Pattern

-Prototype design pattern has the object copying, provide the copying features.
-It should not be done by any other class whether to use the shallow or deep copy of object properties depends on requirements and its design decision.
+The prototype design pattern has the object copying, provides the copying features.
+Any other class should not do it; using the shallow or deep copy of object properties depends on requirements and design decisions.

-With design patterns, the developer can work and develop on the robust processes and maintainable codes.
-It has the option of reusable codes which reduce the total development cost of application.
+- With design patterns, the developer can work and develop robust processes and maintainable codes.
+In addition, it has the option of reusable codes, which reduce the total development cost of the application.

 Structural design patterns are the ways to create class strictures using inheritance and composition from large objects to small objects.